apache/datasketches-website/docs/Memory/MemoryPackage.md

 The JVM has a very sophisticated heap management process and works very well for many general purpose programming tasks.
-However, for very large systems that have critical latency requirements, utilizing off-heap memory becomes a requirement.
+However, for very large systems that have critical latency requirements, utilizing off-heap memory efficiently becomes a requirement.

-Java does not permit normal java processes direct access to off-heap memory.
+Java does not permit normal java processes direct access to off-heap memory (except as noted below).
 Nonetheless, in order to improve performance, many internal Java classes leverage a low-level, restricted class called (unfortunately) "_Unsafe_", which does exactly that.
 The methods of _Unsafe_ are native methods that are initially compiled into C++ code.
 The JIT compiler